Half-Shot/bread/README.md

 ###Is it right for me?
-It is a bit late in the day for that sort of question but its a good one.
+It is a bit early in the day for that sort of question but its a good one.
 Bread is still in early development and requires some knowledge of PHP to make real use of it due to missing features but already it can function as a simple page manager but we are at the tip of the iceberg.
-Bread has a near complete core system and  I have personally built 5 modules for it so far and its going to get a lot easier to use with my time being dedicated to features and usability rather than core code (except when I find bugs)
+Bread has a near complete core system and  I have personally built >5 modules for it so far and its going to get a lot easier to use with my time being dedicated to features and usability rather than core code (except when I find bugs)